gdbroman/broman.blog/_posts/2020/2021-01-04-all-we-do-is-signal.md

 There's wanting to be seen *not wanting* to do the thing.

-And on and on.
-Even not caring about signaling is a form of signaling - inescapable.
+The signaling never ends.
+Even not caring about signaling is a form of signaling - inescapable!
+All we do is signal.

-All we do is signal; With how many layers of meta-cognition would you like to obscure it with?
-This is all it is.
+With how many layers of meta-cognition would you like to obscure it with?
+This is all there is.